 Possible conclusions: Watering plants is ineffective in making them grow.

-If 200 potted plants are randomly assigned to either a treatment group that receives daily water, or to a control that receives none, and both groups are placed in a dark cupboard, the treatment group does not have better outcomes than the control.
+If 200 potted plants are randomly assigned to either a treatment group that receives daily water, or to a control that receives none, board, and both water,

 Possible conclusions: Watering plants is ineffective in making them grow.